erni27/mob/README.md

 `mob` executes all registered handlers concurrently.
 If at least one of them fails, an aggregate error containing all errors is returned.

+## Concurrency

+`mob` is a concurrent-safe library for multiple requests and events processing.
+But you shouldn't mix handlers' registration  with requests or events processing. `mob` assumes that clients register their handlers during the initialization process and after first request or event is processed - no handler is registered.

 ## Use cases

 There are many use cases for `mob`.
 Everytime when there is a burden of dependency management, `mob` can become a useful friend.